romainreignier/robot2017/README.md

 Software for the robot 2017.

-- `firmware`: firmware of the NucleoL476 board, based on ChibiOS.
+- `firmware`: firmware of the NucleoL476 board, based on ChibiOS RTOS.
-- `ros_ws`: workspace ROS to be run in the embedded computer.
+- `ros_ws`: workspace ROS to be run on the embedded computer.

+## System dependencies

+Ubuntu 16.04 with `ros-kinetic-dektop-full` is needed.

 ## Build